auto-code-etri/autocode_dataset/README.md

 >- When a user makes a query using NL, a function that converts the automatically generated source code to suit the user's environment must be provided.

 >- The automatic source code generation system must be provided in the API form so that third parties can easily use it from the outside.

+# Crawling Code for Github Project
+>- GithubCrawling

+This directory contains source code for searching GitHub projects and crawling the source code within those projects.
+Although the target source codes are in C/C++ and Python, there is no language restriction if the code is modified accordingly.

+# Dataset Description
+>- CodeSearchNet-Python

+This directory contains an augmented dataset based on Python source code from the CodeSearchNet dataset.
+The original dataset consists of natural language (problem):code pairs, and in this version, the natural language part has been enhanced.
+In addition to the original problem description, we added solution strategies and pseudocode to enrich the natural language component.
+This augmented dataset can help improve the ability to find the correct code solutions for given problems.

+>- Github-Cpp-2024

+This directory contains C/C++ source codes that were crawled, filtered, and collected from GitHub.
+In particular, during the filtering process, the source codes were scored, and low-quality codes were removed.
+Additionally, the natural language descriptions for the codes were generated using an LLM, resulting in a complete dataset in the form of (natural language : code) pairs.

+>- MutMut

+The MutMut dataset was created by applying minor code mutations using a mutation testing tool, with the goal of generating faulty code that fails to pass test cases.
+These mutations involve various techniques, such as renaming variables, changing operators, and modifying statements—typically at the line level.
+By applying these transformations to an existing dataset, a collection of buggy code samples was produced.